zrepl/hugo-theme-docdock/exampleSite/content/shortcode/children.md

 identifier = "children"
 +++

-This shortcode will list the child pages of a page.
+Use the children shortcode to list the child pages of a page and the further descendants (children's children).
+By default, the shortcode displays links to the child pages.

 ## Usage